adamb/whypr/content/post/2017-05-04-dual-momentum.md

 In the past my approach has been to have a balanced portfolio split between stocks and bonds.
 In the late 1990s and early 2000s we moved into a diversified portfolio of stocks and municiple bonds.
-Those bonds have been maturing and I haven't really had a lot of choice for the bonds so I've moved to corporate bonds but this seems too risky to me really, since it's not really diversified, it's all companies.
+Those bonds have been maturing and I haven't really had a lot of choice for the bonds so I've moved to corporate bonds but this seems too risky to me really, since it's not diversified, it's all companies.
 I've also moved to Puerto Rico (link) and so the tax advantage of bonds no longer applies if you live here.
 (Is that true?
 How is bond interest taxed as a PR resident?
 The are taxed at the Federal level and then also at the PR level?)